-Professor Tyler is the Director of the Centre for Idealism and the New Liberalism, as well as convening the UK PSA British Idealism Specialist Group.
-Previously, he has been the Director of Hull’s Institute of Applied Ethics.
+Professor Tyler is the Director of the FBLP Institute of Applied Ethics and Deputy Director of the Centre for Idealism and the New Liberalism, as well as convening the UK PSA British Idealism Specialist Group.
 He is a Fellow of both the Academy of Social Sciences and the Royal Historical Society, as well as being a Senior Fellow of the Higher Education Academy.

 Since being appointed at Hull University in 2000, Colin has published more than sixty books, critical editions, peer-reviewed articles and book chapters, with articles appearing in major international journals including Archiv für Geschichte der Philosophie, British Journal of the History of Philosophy, Contemporary Political Theory, European Journal of Social Theory, History of European Ideas, Journal of Information Ethics, Parliamentary Studies and Political Studies.
 His books have been published by Palgrave MacMillan, Routledge, Continuum, and others.
 His most recent monograph is Common Good Politics: British idealism and social justice in the contemporary world (Palgrave MacMillan, 2017).

 Colin has supervised many doctoral and MPhil students during his career, all to successful completion.
 Their topics have included British idealist theory and practice, issues relating to social justice including in relation to cultural diversity, contemporary political theory, and applied international relations theory.
 His current full doctoral students are researching topics in Schmittian political theory, civil disobedience, and the politics of the contemporary self.
 In addition, Colin has supervised many international visiting doctoral students, researching (at present) the influence of British idealist and the New Liberalist philosophy and practice in Italy and Spain.